leandrocp/mdex/README.md

 - [markdown](https://hex.pm/packages/markdown) is not precompiled and has not received updates in a while.
 - [cmark](https://hex.pm/packages/cmark) is a fast CommonMark parser but it requires compiling the C library, is hard to extend, and was archived on Apr 2024.

-_Note that MDEx is the only one that syntax highlights out-of-the-box which contributes to make it slower than cmark._

 ## Comparison

 |Feature|MDEx|Earmark|md|cmark|